Barvand/bartholomeusberg/README.md

-# BART VDB
+# Bartholomeus Berg

-This is the website for my own business, BART VDB.
+This is the website for my own business, Bartholomeus Berg .

 I originally built the site mainly around web development, but the idea has grown into something broader.
 I want to offer practical tech services for private customers and small businesses in Bergen, ranging from websites and custom web applications to PC help, IT support and basic security.